prajapatib86/WeatherAnalytics/README.md

 ## Installation and Run

 The application can be run run directly as python script.
-Python 3.6 or higher version must be installed in the local system.
+Python 3.6 or higher version must be installed in the local system. \
+Set API Key in the variable API_KEY in 'config.py' file.

 ```bash
 $ pip install -r requirements.txt